 - Dispose of all clipped hair.

 - Disinfect all equipment that came into contact with the horse.

 - Wash yourself and all animals.

-If you do the above, you should see an improvement within a few weeks.
+Again, you may need to be patient, but if you do the above, you should see an improvement within three to 12 weeks.

 Cause #10: Sarcoid

-This is usually a benign lesion or tumour – essentially it’s known as skin cancer for horses but it’s generally not systemically harmful.
+This is usually a benign lesion or tumor.
+It’s essentially known as skin cancer for horses but it’s generally not systemically harmful.
 Its exact cause is unknown although there is some speculation that it can be transferred from cattle who have bovine papillomavirus (BVP).

 The image above is just one example but sarcoid can look many different ways as it evolves.

-In very rare cases, the tumour is not benign (it is malignant) and can transfer to the lymphatic system and invade the horse’s system.
+In very rare cases, the tumor is not benign (it is malignant) and can transfer to the lymphatic system and invade the horse’s system.
+For this reason, you should once again call your vet for proper management and treatment.
+Your vet may give an over the counter treatment and will probably want to keep an eye on it.